MarkusPoutanen/simple-php-framework/README.md

 Views are defined in `resources/views`.
 PHP and HTML views are supported.
 Views can also be in sudirectories using dot syntax e.g. `sub.dir.file`.
 File extension should be omitted.

 Assets can be compiled with Laravel Mix using npm scripts: `dev`, `watch` or `prod`.
-Script use TypeScript and styles SCSS.
+Scripts use TypeScript and styles SCSS.
 Source assets are located in `resources/ts` and `resources/scss`.

 `app` folder has framework code in it and routing is handled in `public/index.php` and `.htaccess`.